-Venting of fuel gas

-This small amount of fuel gas can be released outward to a place carrying no risk of ignition.
+Venting of fuel gas This small amount of fuel gas can be released outward to a place carrying no risk of ignition.
 Instead of venting to the atmosphere, other means of disposal such as a suitable furnace or gas-recovery system can be considered.
 However, this kind of arrangement must be accepted by the classification society on a case-by-case basis.

-- All venting pipes that may contain fuel gas must be designed to prevent the accumulation of fuel gas inside the piping. - The pressure drop in the venting lines must be kept to a minimum.
+• The pressure drop in the venting lines must be kept to a minimum. ---